Brow Lift

 Facelift

-For many patients a Face Lift surgery starts with the same quiet frustration: They don’t look how they feel.
-They’re not trying to look different — they just want themselves back.
-They no longer recognize the face looking back at them. over time, their reflection has begun to feel unfamiliar — heavier, more worn, less aligned with how they move through the world.
-It’s not dramatic.
-It’s gradual.
-And that unfamiliarity can be more unsettling than aging itself.
+For many patients, a facelift surgery starts with the same quiet frustration: They don't look how they feel.
+They're not trying to look different, they just want themselves back.
+They no longer recognize the face looking back at them.
+Over time, their reflection has begun to feel unfamiliar, heavier, more worn.
+It's not dramatic.
+It's gradual, and that unfamiliarity can be more unsettling than aging itself.

 A facelift is not about creating a new look.
 It's about restoring something familiar.
 As the deeper tissues of the face shift with time, the jawline softens, folds deepen, and expression changes in ways that don't reflect how a person feels or lives.
 A thoughtfully performed facelift addresses those deeper structural changes, allowing the face to return to a more natural balance.

-You may have heard a lot about “deep plane” facelift techniques.
-When used appropriately, it allows for support to be restored where it’s actually been lost.
+You may have heard a lot about "deep plane" facelift techniques.
+When used appropriately, this technique allows for support to be restored where it's actually been lost.
 The skin is then re-draped without tension, which improves contour, scarring, and longevity.

 May Be Worth Discussing If You Notice: